chrissimpkins/chug/README.md

 OS X 10.7 or later and support for 64-bit Intel binaries

-The Homebrew executable must be installed on the path `/usr/local/bin/brew` (as [recommended by the Homebrew developers](https://github.com/Homebrew/homebrew/blob/master/share/doc/homebrew/FAQ.md#why-does-homebrew-insist-i-install-to-usrlocal)).
+The Homebrew executable must be installed on the path `/usr/local/bin/brew` (as [recommended by the Homebrew developers](https://github.com/Homebrew/homebrew/blob/master/share/doc/homebrew/FAQ.md#why-does-homebrew-insist-i-install-to-usrlocal)) to use the default Chug build.

 Use the following command to confirm that the Homebrew executable is installed on the correct path: